Bobby Murcer: Chicago Cubs (1977–79)

-He was dealt along with Steve Ontiveros and minor-league right-handed pitcher Andy Muhlstock from the Giants to the Cubs for Bill Madlock and Rob Sperring on February 11, 1977.
+The Giants traded Murcer, Steve Ontiveros, and minor-league right-handed pitcher Andy Muhlstock to the Chicago Cubs for Bill Madlock and Rob Sperring on February 11, 1977.
 On March 6, 1977, Murcer signed his first-ever multi-year deal, calling for $1.6 million over five seasons.
 The contract made him the highest-paid Cub player in history.
 In the span of four years, Murcer held that distinction for three franchises, the Yankees, Giants and Cubs.
 As a tribute to Mantle, Murcer wore #7 with the Cubs.

 That year he led the league with ten sacrifice flies and was eighth in intentional walks (13) while hitting 27 home runs and driving in 89 runs which led the team.
 Murcer also tied for the team lead (with Bill Buckner) in game-winning hits with nine.
 His 16 steals were second on the club and he drew 80 bases on balls, good for 9th in the NL.
 Also, Murcer was third among all NL right-fielders in assists.
 He was voted to the UPI All-National League team making it six times in seven seasons he received some kind of post-season honor by a national press organization.
 On June 29, 1977, in his return to Candlestick Park, Murcer drove in 6 runs (matching his career-high) in a 10–9 win over the Giants.
 On September 26, 1977, Murcer hit the 200th home run of his career, off future broadcast partner Jim Kaat.

 On August 8, 1977, Murcer promised to try to hit a home run and a double for terminally ill fan Scott Crull whom he had spoken to by phone.
 That night, against the Pittsburgh Pirates, Murcer hit two home runs.
 Broadcasting the game nationally on ABC, Keith Jackson told the country how Murcer had fulfilled the dying boy's last wish.
 However, no one had told the young man he was dying.
 Murcer, however, denied he made an outright promise to Crull, as ABC had reported during the game.